 I’ve been using canva ever since I started my business and being a Pinterest manager, it has become a necessary tool for creating eye catching pins for my clients.
 I have also designed social media graphics, presentations, mood boards, business cards, reports, party invitations, and my resume.
 With a template for virtually any design you can imagine, it’s easy to quickly customize them to make them your own.

-If you are a regular user and have not yet upgraded to the canva for work, I highly suggest that you do.
+If you are a regular user and have not yet upgraded to canva pro, I highly suggest that you do.
 I believe it’s well worth the money and will save a lot of time in the long run with the added functionalities.
 The main reason I did was because it allowed you to re-size images in one click.
 (Total gamechanger).
 Who has time to re-do a design from scratch if you need both a insta post and a pin graphic?
 For $9.95 a month you can get these benefits:

 I confess I could literally happily spend a whole day messing about on Canva!
 But when you have a business to run and money to make, you don’t want to spend any more time than necessary getting that design “just so”.
-So I’m sharing 6 time-saving canva hacks that you might not be aware of!
+So I’m sharing 6 time-saving Canva hacks that you might not be aware of!

 My first piece of advice before we dive in is to make sure you have set up your brand kit with colors, fonts and logo so it will be easy to start designing branded images with a click of a button.
 Secondly, I would suggest making folders to keep yourself organized.
 You don’t want to be wasting time trawling through all your designs on the main dashboard to find the one you want to edit.
 I recommend setting up folders for social media, website graphics, presentations etc to keep similar designs together.